Wherever you are in the world, you are able to literally have a taste of France because of their wines.

 It is also home to one of the best wine regions in France, known as the top producers of light Rosés.

-Light rosés are made from red grapes, These wines have a crisp and fruity taste, and goes well with Mediterranean cuisine.
+Light rosés are made from red grapes, These wines have a crisp and fruity taste, and go well with Mediterranean cuisine.

 There are white wines in Provence as well.
 These are known to have a tart, mineral taste with plenty of citruses, and popular as a pre-dinner drink.